TSCRA Mission and History

 TSCRA also maintains a file of more than 100,000 recorded brands in Texas.

 As the association has grown, so have the challenges to cattlemen beyond cattle theft.
-TSCRA is recognized as a spokesman for the Texas cattle industry statewide and nationally on legislation, animal care, regulatory matters and other things which might affect the best interests of cattlemen.
+TSCRA is recognized as a spokesman for the Texas cattle industry statewide and nationally on legislation, animal care, regulatory matters, and other things that might affect the best interests of cattlemen.

 TSCRA works closely with the National Cattlemen’s Beef Association, the Cattlemen’s Beef Promotion and Research Board, the U.S. Meat Export Federation, and the Texas Beef Council, all of which it helped found, as well as other livestock groups, on issues of mutual interest.

 Cattle Raisers Insurance offers health, life, and dental insurance to members, their families, and employees.
 Recent additions include a Medicare supplement plan and supplement plans offering accident, cancer, and life policies for members.
 Cattle Raisers Insurance also provides assistance to members in obtaining all lines of property, casualty, business, automobile, homeowners, animal mortality, and long-term care coverage as well as workers’ compensation insurance through the TSCRA group purchase program.